 The Human Basis of Democracy: Relational Power-Sharing & Everyday Authoritarianism in U.S. Rural Cultures

-The Human Basis of Democracy: Relational Power-Sharing & Everyday Authoritarianism in U.S. Rural Cultures is a nonfiction manuscript in progress that shares findings from more than three years’ anthropological ethnographic immersion–post-11.6.16–in two distinct rural cultures: Cave Junction, Oregon and Sea Ranch, California.
+The Human Basis of Democracy: Relational Power-Sharing & Everyday Authoritarianism in Rural American Cultures is a nonfiction manuscript in progress that shares findings from 3.5 years’ anthropological ethnographic immersion–post-11.8.16–in two distinct rural cultures: Cave Junction, Oregon and Sea Ranch, California.
 At bottom, the book shows how the human commitment to share power founds democratic systems and processes.

 The study’s method–framed in both process philosophy and anthropological ethnographic terms–is unique in its longevity in the field and total immersion protocols.
 Theoretically framed in terms generally reserved for urban cultural studies–but accessible to most audiences–the analysis of rural cultural norms and practices introduces newly relevant field-grounded concepts of power, relations, and agency.

 The study’s findings identify normal everyday authoritarian practices — relational power-stealing and -hoarding — in both rural cultures.
-The practices described have devastating impacts on human safety, trust, and well-being–the enabling conditions necessary to support human agency: the power to speak, to dissent, and the power to drive forward momentum.
-Also described is a generational “orientation” embodied by members of the two rural cultures whose normal relational practices destroy natural resources and function to support state-level authoritarianism.
+The practices described have devastating impacts on human safety, trust, and well-being–the cultural enabling conditions that support democratic processes and systems.
+Also described is a generational orientation embodied by members of the two Rural American Cultures whose normal relational practices destroy natural resources and function to support state-level authoritarianism.

 Research & Cultural Work